 If you’re worried about others looking into your home life through a smartphone, be sure to keep these easy to follow security tips in mind when it comes to your smart devices:

-Lock Your SmartPhone With a Passcode
+Lock Your Smartphone With a Passcode

 It all starts with a simple four to six digit pin number that you can place on your phone.
 The argument that no one is interested in what you have on your smartphone really doesn’t fly as our devices gain deeper access into our personal lives.
-Now, with smart home devices quite literally attached, a first line of defense is to create a strong passcode.
+Now, with smart home devices quite literally attached, the first line of defense is to create a strong passcode.

 Head to your Android settings and be sure to enable a digital pin for your device.
 Feeling like you want to go the extra mile?
 Create an alphanumeric passcode for increased security.
 With many devices now supporting fingerprint login, the number of times you will be prompted to enter that passcode isn’t very often.